Skip to main content

 Research from Kearney and Albano estimates that school refusal affects 1 to 5 percent of school-age children, with peaks during transition years—starting kindergarten, entering middle school, and beginning high school (Kearney & Albano, 2004, Behavior Modification, DOI: 10.1177/0145445503259263).
 It is equally common in boys and girls, and it crosses all socioeconomic backgrounds.

-The physical symptoms are where many parents get confused.
-Your child complains of a stomachache every Monday morning.
+Here is where it gets confusing for parents: the stomachache every Monday morning.
 Is it real?
 Yes.
-Anxiety activates the body's stress response, which genuinely disrupts the digestive system, causes headaches, triggers nausea, and increases heart rate.
+Anxiety flips on the body's stress response, which genuinely messes with digestion, causes headaches, triggers nausea, and makes the heart race.
 Your child is not faking.
-Their body is responding to a perceived threat with the same intensity it would respond to a physical danger.
-The threat just happens to be the school building.
+Their body is reacting to school the way it would react to a physical threat.
+The danger just happens to be a building.

 The morning pattern

 Fine the night before.
-Increasing distress as morning approaches.
-Physical complaints that appear like clockwork on school days but vanish on weekends.
-Crying, pleading, bargaining, or shutting down when it is time to leave the house.
-Once school is avoided, the child often feels better within an hour—which can frustrate parents but actually confirms the anxiety diagnosis.
-The relief from avoidance is a hallmark of anxiety, not a sign of manipulation.
+Growing dread as morning approaches.
+Physical complaints that show up like clockwork on school days but vanish on weekends.
+Crying, pleading, bargaining, or completely shutting down when it is time to leave.
+Once they stay home, your child often feels better within an hour—which is incredibly frustrating for you, but actually confirms this is anxiety.
+That relief from avoiding the scary thing is a hallmark of anxiety, not a sign that your child was faking.

 Common physical symptoms

-Stomachaches and abdominal pain are the most frequently reported, followed by headaches, nausea, dizziness, chest tightness, and fatigue.
-Some children experience trembling, sweating, or difficulty breathing.
-These symptoms are produced by the autonomic nervous system and are as real as any illness.
-Parents often cycle through pediatrician visits before the anxiety connection becomes clear.
+Stomachaches are the most common, followed by headaches, nausea, dizziness, chest tightness, and exhaustion.
+Some kids tremble, sweat, or have trouble breathing.
+These symptoms are produced by the body's stress system and are just as real as any illness.
+Many families go through multiple pediatrician visits before the anxiety connection clicks.

 How Does School Refusal Show Up at Different Ages?

-School refusal looks different at each developmental stage because the underlying fears shift as children grow.
-What drives a preschooler to cling at drop-off is fundamentally different from what keeps a fifth grader locked in their room on a Tuesday morning.
+School refusal looks different at every age because the fears driving it change as your child grows.
+What makes a preschooler cling at drop-off is completely different from what keeps a fifth grader locked in their room on a Tuesday morning.

-Understanding the age-specific patterns helps you respond to the right fear rather than just the surface behavior.
-A strategy that works beautifully for a four-year-old may completely miss the mark for a ten-year-old, because the fear driving the refusal has changed.
+Knowing the pattern for your child's age helps you respond to the real fear underneath, not just the surface behavior.
+What works beautifully for a four-year-old may completely miss the mark for a ten-year-old, because the fear driving the refusal is different.

 Separation-driven refusal